SamarthArul/samartharul.github.io/_pages/about.md

 social: true  #  social icons at the bottom of the page
 ---

-Welcome.
+Hey there!

-I am an undergraduate at Northwestern studying Computer Science and Mathematics.
+My name is Samarth Arul.
+I'm an undergraduate at Northwestern University studying Computer Science and Mathematics.

-I am particularly interested in software, venture, and start-ups.
-I am currently working to help democratize small-business financing at Kitchen Kapital (Jumpstart '23).
+I am particularly interested in software, fintech, and venture.
+This summer, I'll be interning at the Options Clearing Corporation in Chicago.
+Previously, I've interned/worked at Kitchen Kapital (Engineering Intern), the Institute for Policy Research (Research Assistant), Illinois Tech (Research Intern), and Noodles & Company (Cashier and Pasta Enthusiast).

-You can reach me at SamarthArul [at] gmail [dot] com.
+Shoot me an email at SamarthArul [at] gmail [dot] com.